jundalisay/superb/content/en/research/machiavelli/prince/chapter-22.md

-+++
+---
+title: "The Personal Staff Of Princes"
+heading: "Chapter 22"
+author: "Niccolo Machiavelli"
-title= "The Personal Staff Of Princes" heading= "Chapters 22" date= 2021-09-20 author= "Niccolo Machiavelli" description= "The choice of staff is very important to a prince, and they are good or not according to the discrimination of the prince" image= "/covers/prince.png" linkb= "/research/machiavelli/prince/chapter-21" linkbtext= "Chapter 21" linkf= "/research/machiavelli/prince/chapter-24" linkftext= "Chapter 24" icon = "/icons/mach.jpg"
+description: "The choice of staff is very important to a prince, and they are good or not according to the discrimination of the prince"
-+++
+date: 2021-08-24
+image: "/covers/prince.png"
+icon: "/icons/mach.jpg"
+---

 <!-- ## Chapter 22=  -->